thehadiaman/thehadiaman/README.md

 I'm constantly working on exciting projects, like:

-- 🤖 Building a robot to fetch my snacks.
+- 🤖 Building a robot to fetch my snacks, naa I am kidding.
-- 📚 A revolutionary library of code snippets called "Copy-Paste-Paradise."
+- 📚 I am creating a SSO for my future projects, possibly for my company.

 ## Fun Facts